-If you're experiencing lower back pain, sciatica (leg pain), neck pain, arm numbness/tinging, degenerated disc, or bulging disc, spinal decompression is highly recommended for you.
+If you're experiencing lower back pain, sciatica (leg pain), neck pain, arm numbness/tingling, degenerated disc, or bulging disc, spinal decompression is highly recommended for you.

-Those that do not qualify are patients with a broken vertebra, history of spinal fusion, artificial disc or have had multiple surgeries without recovery are not good candidates for spinal decompression therapy.
-Additionally, patients who are not advised as ideal candidates are those with the following conditions:
+Those that do not qualify are patients with a broken vertebra, history of spinal fusion, artificial disc or have had multiple surgeries without recovery.
+Additionally, patients with the following conditions are not ideal candidates:

 - Spinal infection